If a power outage occurs:

 - Be aware that in cold weather, water pipes may freeze.
 Drain the water supply lines if possible, but if they must remain operational, insulate the lines or allow a small flow of water to continually run through the system.

-To be prepared for a power outage, you need to gather these supplies before an outage occurs.
-These are good to have in case of any emergency.
-Gather these items:
+To be prepared for a power outage, you need to gather these supplies before an outage occurs:

 - Flashlight and extra batteries

 - Battery-powered weather radio and portable radio to receive emergency information

 - Plenty of water – the American Red cross suggests one gallon per person per day

 - High-energy food that don’t require refrigeration or cooking, such as dried fruit, nuts, granola bar, cereals and canned goods

 - Individually wrapped moist wipes for hand cleaning

 - Sleeping bags, blankets and pillows

 - Books and games to keep kids occupied